twinssbc/Ionic2-Calendar/README.md

     };
 ```

 * showEventDetail
 If set to true, when selecting the date in the month view, the events happened on that day will be shown below.
 Default value: true
 * startingDayMonth
 Control month view starting from which day.
-Default value: 0
+Default value: 0 (Sunday)
 * startingDayWeek
 Control week view starting from which day.
-Default value: 0
+Default value: 0 (Sunday)
 * allDayLabel
-The text displayed in the allDay column header.
+The text displayed in the allDay column header of week and day view.
 Default value: 'all day'
 * noEventsLabel
 The text displayed when there’s no event on the selected date in month view.